TheDrone7/shieldbow/docs/api/ClientConfig.md

 #### cache

-The local caching settings.
-Alternatively, you can pass `true` or `false` to enable or disable caching without configuration.
+The caching settings.
+Alternatively, you can pass `true` or `false` to enable or disable caching without further configuration.